FridayMarch26th/FridayMarch26th.github.io/_notes/tendrils.md

 	<img src="/assets/notes/tendrils/tendrils_initial_setup.jpg">
 </div>

-...but an FSPSOP later (plug in start and end groups, the cost attrib, and output paths "From any start to each end"), and the The result looks *marginally* more interesting:
+...but an FindShortestPathSOP later (plug in start and end groups, the cost attrib, and output paths "From any start to each end"), and the The result looks *marginally* more interesting:

 ![FSP](/assets/notes/tendrils/tendrils_hard.jpg)

 The polylines are then smoothed with a SubdivisionSOP (or a Resample SOP with "resample by polygon edge" ticked).

-*Adjustment here can produce interestingvariations, particularly where filtering causes terminal prims to spread for extra frilly detail.
-We could also retain the angular paths while increasing curve resolution with ad EdgeDivideSOP, or by adjusting the parms on the SubdivisionSOP...
+*Adjustment here can produce interesting variations, particularly where filtering causes terminal prims to fan out.
+We could also retain the angular paths while increasing curve resolution with an EdgeDivideSOP, or by adjusting the parms on the SubdivisionSOP...
 Excercises for another time.*

 We now have this: